Top 10 Stevie Nicks Albums

 Stevie Nicks Albums The Wild Heart

 While Stevie Nicks’ debut album Bella Donna was welcomed with open arms by Stevie Nicks fans, it was the follow-up album entitled The Wild Heart which would be the record we had all been waiting for.
 Hands down, The Wild Heart is Stevie Nicks’ masterpiece.
-It is a compelling, heartwarming brilliant record in which every track is a work of genius.
-But it was not so much the album’s brilliance that Stevie Nicks fans sound so gripping, it was the album’s emotional core that just felt so genuine.
+It is a compelling, heartwarming, brilliant record in which every track is a work of genius.
+But it was not so much the album’s brilliance that Stevie Nicks fans sounded so gripping; it was the album’s emotional core that felt so genuine.
 It began instantly on the title track “Wild Heart.”
-Anyone who ever suffered through a relationship that ended badly or just simply ended could relate to the song so dearly.
+Anyone who ever suffered through a relationship that ended badly or just ended could relate to the song so dearly.
 It hurt, yet it healed.
 It made you feel like your pain was not just yours alone.

-Top 10 Stevie Nicks Albums article published on Classic RockHistory.com© 2023
+Top 10 Stevie Nicks Albums article published on Classic RockHistory.com© 2024

 DMCA.com Protection Status